 Need emergency housing assistance?
-Help is available from the Queensland Fire and Emergency Services or Department of Housing and Public Works.
+Help is available from the Queensland Fire and Emergency Services or Department of Communities, Housing and Digital Economy.

 A property becomes unliveable when it:

 - is fully, or partially, destroyed (e.g. due to a natural disaster)